argoproj-labs/argocd-image-updater/docs/basics/update-strategies.md

 # Update strategies

+## <a name="supported-strategies"></a>Supported update strategies

+An update strategy defines how Argo CD Image Updater will find new versions of an image that is to be updated.

 Argo CD Image Updater supports different update strategies for the images that are configured to be tracked and updated.

-You can configure the strategy to be used for each image individually, with the default strategy being `semver` (see below).
+You can configure the update strategy to be used for each image individually, with the default being the `semver` strategy.

+The following update strategies are currently supported:

+* [semver](#strategy-semver) - Update to the latest version of an image considering semantic versioning constraints
+* [latest](#strategy-latest) - Update to the most recently built image found in a registry
+* [digest](#strategy-digest) - Update to the latest version of a given version (tag), using the tag's SHA digest
+* [name](#strategy-name) - Sorts tags alphabetically and update to the one with the highest cardinality

 Some of the strategies will require additional configuration, or can be tweaked with additional parameters.
 Please have a look at the [image configuration](../../configuration/images) documentation for more details.

+## <a name="mutable-immutable"></a>Mutable vs immutable tags

 Please note that all update strategies except `digest` assume tags to be *immutable* and that new images will be pushed with a new, unique tag.
 If you want to update to *mutable* tags (e.g. the commonly used `latest` tag), you should use the `digest` strategy.

+## Update strategies in detail
-## Update to semantic versions
+### <a name="strategy-semver"></a>semver - Update to semantic versions

 This is the default strategy.

 Strategy name: `semver`

+Basic configuration:

 ```yaml
 argocd-image-updater.argoproj.io/image-list: some/image[:<version_constraint>]